Fastdruid/ReCDTV/README.md

 This will list "regular" parts that are NLA.

 1) T1 - The transformer for the VFD power.
-This is both unavailable and almost certainly impossible to remove from a board without destroying it.
+This is both unavailable and almost certainly impossible to remove from a board without destroying it hence why there is a 5 pin connector to supply the required voltages.
 2) CN1 - The DB23 video port.
 Very limited availability however a servicable replica can be created from a solder cup DB23 and a "cut-n-shut" DB25.
 3) CN4 - The DB23 floppy port.
 Very limited availability however a servicable replica can be created from a solder cup DB23 and a "cut-n-shut" DB25.
 4) U17 - Sanyo LC7883M - DAC. long since replaced with newer DACs so is NLA.
-I will try and find a like for like replacement.
+While I have tried to find a like for like replacement EIAJ DACs are NLA and the CDTV makes use of the "volume" on the LC7883M to mute/fade under software control.
+These are *sometimes* seen on aliexpress (I've managed to buy two).
 5) U16 - Mitsubishi M51568FP - Analog output amplifier.
 Again NLA.
-I will try and find a like for like replacement.
+I have not found a replacement but these do again turn up occasionally.
+I managed to pick one up from ebay.

 ### Connectors
 #### CN26, CN17B, CN18 - 3 way